davidxia3/PredictabilityCompetitiveness/README.md

 ### processed_data/
 - Contains the polished and refined version of data that is usable for analysis and graphing

+### results/
+- Contains the numerical results from analysis

 ### figures/
-- Contains the final graphical results for presentations
+- Contains the final graphical representation of numerical results for presentations

 ### src/
 - Contains all the scripts for scraping, processing, and analyzing data